The EU refining industry supports the principle of seeking cost-effective solutions to improve air quality.

 Ambient Air Quality Directive

 European legislation on ambient air quality and cleaner air for Europe (Directive2008/50/EC) sets air quality limit values that cannot be exceeded anywhere in the EU and obliges Member States to limit the exposure of citizens to air pollutants.
 In many Member States these air quality standards are being exceeded in urban areas.
-Many cities now face legal and political pressure to reduce ambient air quality concentrations in the short-term.
-As a response, restrictions on diesel and gasoline vehicles are being included in city air quality management plans.
-Further legal pressure may lead to harsher restrictions or bans.
+Many cities now face legal and political pressure to reduce ambient air concentrations in the short-term.
+As a response, low emission zones restricting access to oldest on diesel and gasoline vehicles are being included in city air quality management plans.

 FuelsEurope supports cost-effective solutions

 FuelsEurope supports the principle of seeking cost-effective solutions to improve air quality in the EU.
 In order for domestic industry to be able to grow competitively, we believe that goals for environmental performance should take into account how far Member States can achieve them cost-effectively.
-At Municipal level FuelsEurope also supports the flexibility that cities have in implementing well targeted local actions (i.e., LEZs, vehicle identification, etc).
+At municipal level FuelsEurope also supports the flexibility that cities have in implementing well-targeted and cost-effective measures.